After my first week of giving up masturbation, NoFap depression set in.

 But I pressed on, and soon enough, my depression on NoFap went away.

-Now let’s go over a few tools that helped me cope with it.
+Now let’s go over one major solution and a few minor tools that helped me cope with it.

 Tool 1: Be around other people and help them